raspberrypilearning/morse-code-virtual-radio/worksheet.md

 sudo ./morse-code.py
 ```

-If you're using a pull up, the program should show HIGH when the key is up.
+If you're using a pull up configuration, the program should show HIGH when the key is up.
 Hold the button down for a few seconds and it will show LOW.
-It will be the opposite way around if you're using a pull down.
+It will be the opposite way around if you're using a pull down configuration.
 The output should look something like this:

 ```bash
 HIGH